Introduction

 • If the anchor of the label is invisible, the label isn’t painted.

-You can influence the label decluttering behavior by assigning prioritiesprioritiespriorities to a label.
+You can influence the label decluttering behavior by assigning priorities to a label.
 Labels with a higher priority are placed on the map before labels with a lower priority.
 In practice, this means that high-priority labels have a better chance of finding a valid location than low-priority labels.
 Note that label priorities work across layers.

 Label positioning